OLLab-SYSU/FM4ReasonRes/README.md

 ## Self-Evolving Agents：
 - A Taxonomy of Self-evolving Agents, 2026.
 [Blog Post](https://lsl.zone/blog/2026/a-taxonomy-of-self-evolving-agents/)

+- Self-evolving AI agents: a survey of feedback-driven generation, evaluation, memory, and self-modification, 2026.
+[Web](http://agent-evolution.com/)

+- Gream-RSI: Recursive self-improvement throuth evolving worlds, 2026.
+[GitHub](https://github.com/zhengkid/Dream-RSI)

 - A survey of self-evolving agents: what, when, how, and where to evolve on the path to artificial super intelligence, Transactions on Machine Learning Research, 2026.
 [GitHub](https://github.com/CharlesQ9/Self-Evolving-Agents)

-- Self-evolving AI agents: a survey of feedback-driven generation, evaluation, memory, and self-modification, 2026.
-[Web](http://agent-evolution.com/)

 - Self-improvement in modern agent systems: A suvery, 2026.
 [GitHub](https://github.com/selfimproving-agent/awesome-Self-Improving-Agents)  [Project](https://selfimproving-agent.github.io/)